Jahia/open-source/README.md

 ## Contribute

-Alongside working taking place on our Open-Source strategy, we are currently actively working at revising (and clarifying) our contributing guidelines.
+Alongside work taking place on our Open-Source strategy, we are currently actively working at revising (and clarifying) our contributing guidelines.
 Expect more in the coming months.

 ## Fork